nisdas/specs/pubsub/gossipsub/gossipsub-v2.0.md

 ### Message Publishing

 For message publishing, as long as `D_announce` is less than `D`, full messages are published to our mesh peers.
-There is no advantage to lazy mesh propagation as it only increases the latency of the message.
+There is no advantage to lazy mesh propagation as none of the peers have seen the message before.
 In the event `D_announce` is equivalent to `D` we disable publishing the full message as the message originator is trivially identifiable if message propagation is completely announcement based.

 ### Protobuf